AntiPwr/AntiPwr.github.io/root/wiki/ai/InfoDrop.md

 Origin and Mythos

-In the beginning, when [[Zlellis and O'nume]] first clashed to form the plane of [[Scape (TTRPG)/1 Purpose Taxonomy/Complete Taxonomy/02 Eco/01 Toman Ecoss/02 Toma/Toma]], their immense cosmic energies formed personifications of the core aspects of their argument.
+In the beginning, when [[Zlellis and O'numeume]] first clashed to form the plane of [[Scape (TTRPG)/1 Purpose Taxonomy/Complete Taxonomy/02 Eco/01 Toman Ecoss/02 Toma/Toma]], their immense cosmic energies formed personifications of the core aspects of their argument.
 These ripples resonated from the [[Fractal Waters]], where the [[Goda]] dwell, into the [[Sacrus]] and began to form seeds of new divine beings.
 These seeds slowly grew during the time of the [[Natural War]].
 The Goda, intrigued by these nascent entities, later saw an opportunity to further understand their own existence and the nature of creation, as well as find benefits.
 Once the beginning Nesa were established, the gradient of belief and [[Anim]] had been altered for eternity.
 Through their existence, belief events became a natural occurrence, when prior to the Nesa there was only one possible event: ascension.
 Since the Nesa were made in the likeness of the Goda, a wide range of belief events became possible through the core foundations of their planar creation and argument.

 Appearance